karolisliutack/EKS_Task/README.md

 * AWS credentials configured.
 * kubectl installed.

+* Have GitHub Repository create which you want Atlantis services to monitor, in my case: https://github.com/karolisliutack/Luminor_Task_Testing

 ### Deployment Instructions
 * Clone this repository
 * Edit ```terraform.tfvars``` to match your values.